Archery is very popular and, as a consequence, there is a waiting list for a course with us.

 Equipment is supplied during the course, This is owned and maintained by the Club.
 During the beginner's course you will be using Olympic recurve, take down, bows that have been made specifically for beginners.
 We have them in a large number of draw weights and lengths, and have both left and right handed bows.
 We also have bows with low poundage's especially for children.
 All other equipment is also supplied by us, including arrows, finger tabs, strings, sights, arm braces, bow stands etc.

-If you decide to join the Club on completion of your course, and to give you an opportunity to carefully choose what equipment you buy, we are able to lend equipment until then next beginner's course starts.
+If you decide to join the Club on completion of your course, and to give you an opportunity to carefully choose what equipment you buy, for a modest fee we are able to hire out equipment until then next beginner's course starts.

 What is the course for?